BurningForceKin/ModularSynthStuff/README.md

 The module is 5HP wide.
 A TL072 should work as well.
 You can also choose to download the PCB version of the panel.

-V1 Test notes: Move diodes away from powerheader.
-Show -12V on back.
-Add new SPDT footprint, move higher.
+V1 Test notes: It hase the same SPDT footprint as PACO!, so make sure you use a switch with round legs.
+Alternatively, you can connect the lower two pins on the switch's footprint, so it's always on.
+That way can ditch the switch altogether.